Madison Advanced Foot & Ankle

 Foot & Ankle Surgery & Podiatry located in Madison, WI

 With 26 bones, 33 joints, and more than 100 combined tendons, ligaments, and muscles in each one of your feet, it’s no surprise that numerous issues can cause foot pain.
-Podiatrist and foot and ankle surgeons Colin Graney, DPM, and Mary Hickner, DPM diagnose and treat all types of foot pain at Madison Advanced Foot & Ankle in Madison, Wisconsin.
+Podiatrist and foot and ankle surgeons Colin Graney, DPM, diagnose and treat all types of foot pain at Madison Advanced Foot & Ankle in Madison, Wisconsin.
 If you suffer from foot pain, call or book an appointment online today.

 Foot pain is a common problem that can interfere with your ability to walk, work, and enjoy recreational activities.
 Depending on the underlying cause of your foot pain, you may experience tenderness at the top, bottom, or sides of your foot.
 Some types of foot pain occur only during or after certain activities, like running and jumping, while others cause constant discomfort.

 Whether your foot pain is related to an injury, like a trip and fall, or it developed gradually without a specific cause, it’s important to seek treatment.
-Dr. Graney or Dr. Hickner accurately diagnoses your foot pain and creates a personalized rehabilitation plan to get you back to your normal life as quickly as possible.
+Dr. Graney accurately diagnoses your foot pain and creates a personalized rehabilitation plan to get you back to your normal life as quickly as possible.

 These problems can develop for a variety of reasons, including wearing shoes that are too small or too tight and repetitive stress from running and playing sports.
 Some conditions, like osteoarthritis, are more common in older adults.

 How is foot pain diagnosed and treated?

 Foot pain is difficult to diagnose on your own, so it’s important to seek professional care at Madison Advanced Foot & Ankle.
 To diagnose your condition, your provider begins by asking about your symptoms, including when they started and whether anything makes them better or worse.